SimJunYou/CS2113T-TP-UG/UG.md

 |`timetable -reset`|![Reset the timetable]()|

 ### Undo
 Deleted a task when you didn’t mean to?
-You can undo your previous action.
+Accidentally reset your timetable?
+You can undo your previous action!

 **Format:**
 `undo`